nabaxo/janq/README.md

 ### Windows

 janq handles hotkeys natively as defined in your config.
 Right-click the tray icon to switch apps or quit.

+> [!TIP]
+> If Windows refuses to run the downloaded .exe; Right click on the file, choose properties, tick the `unblock` checkbox at the bottom, (the one that comes with scary security warnings), then click apply, OK, and you're good to go.

 #### Add janq to Windows Startup/Autostart (Manual)